xyf2043/password-manager/README.md

 # Password Manager

+This is my UBC CPSC210 project that comes from my previous github repo in school github account.

 ## Overview about the project

 This application, *password manager*, aims to help record password (with its username) on